-This #ClutterFree Journey is really getting to be fun!
+This Clutter Free Journey is really getting to be fun!
 I am starting to see my house the way that I want it to look.
 It really helps after removing all the clutter.
 I am starting to see the potential in our various rooms, to think about the things I would really like to do in those rooms.
 In short, it is giving purpose to my home again!
 And I love it!

-Along the way I have been discovering the pit falls for clutter, the likely clutter places and I am addressing the specific places with specific solutions.
+Along the way I have been discovering the pitfalls for clutter – the likely clutter places.
+And I am addressing the specific places with specific solutions.
 This week, I worked on our living room.

-As I went back through our living room on our #ClutterFree journey, I discovered that instead of permanent clutter, we have daily clutter.
+As I went back through our living room on our Clutter Free journey, I discovered that instead of permanent clutter, we have daily clutter.
 We have a collection of clutter in our living room that springs up almost overnight.

 Here is my list of things to nix in the living room to keep it clutter free.

-Empty glasses and cups
+Empty glasses & cups

-I do this when I am doing the dishes at the end of the day.
+At the end of the day, I do a sweep of the living room.
 I gather together all the used cups around the house (mainly in the living room) to rinse and put in the dishwasher.
-I also encourage our family to put their cups and plates in the sink when they are done with them throughout the day, so that it is easier for me to keep our living spaces clear.
+I also encourage our family to put their cups and plates in the sink throughout the day.
+This helps me at the end of the day to keep our living spaces clear.

 What are the things you would ban/have banned from your living room?